mrejas/edu-iot-hands-on/exercises/exercise-1.md

 1. Make sure you passed milestone IV
 1. Log in to the Raspberry Pi and open TWO consoles.
-1. Install paho python lib on your RPi: sudo apt-get install python3-paho-mqtt
+1. Install paho python lib on your RPi: `sudo apt-get install python3-paho-mqtt`
-1. Save this program as `led_integration.py` and start it (it will hog your terminal)
-1. You can stop the program with `Ctrl-C`
+1. Save [this program](../code/integration_v1.py) as `led_integration_v1.py` and start it (it will "hog" your terminal, that's why you want two.)
+You can stop the program with `Ctrl-C`, but don't do that now.
 1. In the other console run `mosquitto_pub -t set/tuc/led1 -m '{"value": 0}'`
-1. Change the `0` to something else (e.g. `1` or `255`) and see what happens.
+1. Change the `0` to something else (e.g. `1` or `255`) and see what happens (The LED should be unlit on 0 and lit on any other number).
 1. Take a look at the MQTT window in IoT Open or the Workbench to see what happens.
 1. Do not move to the next section until it works and you know why!